tonywux/resume_evaluator_demo/README.md

 ### Configuration

 1. **API Setup**: Click the settings icon in the header to configure your LLM API key
+   - Choose from OpenAI, DeepSeek, or Qwen providers
+   - Enter your API key securely (masked input)
+   - Configuration is automatically saved to localStorage

 2. **Rule Creation**: Use the Rules section to define your evaluation criteria
+   - Create custom rating rules (0-5 scale) with descriptions and weights
+   - Set up blacklist rules for instant disqualification
+   - Weights must total 1.0 for proper scoring

 3. **Testing**: Input job descriptions and resumes to test your rule configurations
+   - Paste job description and resume text
+   - Click "Start" to begin AI-powered evaluation
+   - View detailed scoring and reasoning

 ## 📋 Usage Guide